 Psoriasis

-Caused by an abnormality in the immune system, Psoriasis is a non-contagious skin condition that causes the increased production of new skin cells.
-Unable to shed the old skin cells quickly enough, the patient’s skin accumulates these dead cells on the skin’s surface.
+Psoriasis is a non-contagious skin condition caused by an abnormality in the immune system, leading to the increased production of new skin cells.
+As the skin fails to shed old cells quickly enough, these dead cells accumulate on the skin’s surface.

-• Plaque psoriasis: The most common form of the disease.
-Presents itself as red and pink patches with silvery scale.
-Classic areas include the scalp, elbows, knees, hands and feet but can appear anywhere on the skin and can even affect the nails.
+Plaque Psoriasis: The most common type, presenting as red and pink patches with silvery scales.
+Classic areas affected include the scalp, elbows, knees, hands, and feet, but it can appear anywhere on the skin and even affect the nails.

-• Pustular psoriasis: These are blistered, pus-filled lesions surrounded by reddened skin.
-Although it can appear anywhere, the hands and feet are often affected.
+Pustular Psoriasis: Characterized by blistered, pus-filled lesions surrounded by reddened skin.
+It can appear anywhere on the body, but the hands and feet are commonly affected.

-• Inverse psoriasis: Occurs in the areas of the body where the skin folds, such as the armpits and groin.
-Appears as smooth, inflamed red patches.
+Inverse Psoriasis: Occurs in skin folds, such as the armpits and groin, and appears as smooth, inflamed red patches.

 Psoriasis affects 4.5 million Americans annually and is slightly more common in women.
-Pinnacle Dermatology offers a variety of treatment options to help you navigate this skin condition.
+At Pinnacle Dermatology, we offer a variety of treatment options to help you manage psoriasis effectively.
+For personalized care and advanced treatments for psoriasis, schedule an appointment with Pinnacle Dermatology today.

 What are the Symptoms of Psoriasis?